igemsoftware/SYSU-Software-2015/README.md

 ## Installation

 ### For Normal Users
-In most cases, you *won't* care about how to install the server, because we have one that is accessible publicly :smile:
+In most cases, you *won't* care about how to install the server, because we have one that is accessible publicly :smile:.

-The online version is located [here](http://core.sysusoftware.info).
+The online version is hosted [here](http://core.sysusoftware.info).

+Besides, we also provide an online version of the docuementations, which is hosted [here](http://coredocs.sysusoftware.info).

 ### For Advanced Users
 If you really want to host a seperate copy of the server, you have two options.